 - Once you know how much you can afford, you'll select 2 or 3 cars on the lot that you are interested in that fall within that range and look up their respective used car values.
 Both Kelley Blue Book and NADA have web sites where you can research vehicle prices.

 - Research the insurance rates on comparable cars.
 Rates can vary dramatically between different makes and models.

 - Once you settle on a car, have it inspected by an ASE Certified Master Mechanic.

 Finally, remember to be realistic in your expectations.
 You are not looking for your dream car.
 Wait until your credit is repaired for that one.
 For the time being, look for good, reliable, transportation.

-Pick a car that has the lowest monthly payment possible for the shortest term.
-The shorter the term, the less time you will spend in negative equity land, and the sooner you will be able to either re-finance or get into a loan with a lower interest rate.
-Auto Credit Express is here to help you with financing questions and provide fast online quotes.
+This tool can be used to give you an idea of what your monthly payment will be with interest rates and loan terms.
+Auto Credit Express is here to help you with financing questions and to provide fast online quotes.
 While many auto dealers don't even offer bad credit car loans

-, our network of affiliated dealers specializes in second chance auto loans for people with credit problems.
+, our network of affiliated dealers specialize in second chance auto loans for people with credit problems.
 Remember, we want you "on the road" to better credit!